Software engineering may no longer be a lifetime career

 TLDR

-• Blog post argues engineers may be obligated to use AI despite skill atrophy, just as construction workers must lift heavy objects despite joint damage.
+• Blog post argues engineers may be obligated to use AI despite skill atrophy, just as construction workers lift heavy objects despite joint damage.

 Key Takeaways